sachinsshetty/flex-fitness/README.md

 Picture Shyamala, a Kannada-speaking farmer from Karnataka, unable to use voice apps—they don’t understand her language.
 For 50 million Kannada speakers, technology feels out of reach, excluding them from digital access and opportunities.

-Dhwani changes that.
+Dwani changes that.
 Our open-source voice assistant speaks Kannada fluently, helping people like Shyamala with everyday tasks—asking questions, translating, or describing images—all in their native tongue.
 It’s private, works offline, and runs on affordable devices, designed with Karnataka’s heart in mind.

 We’re live on the Play Store with 10,000+ downloads and a growing community.
-Dhwani’s built to scale, ready to serve 1 billion voices across India’s 22 languages in a market craving local solutions.
+Dwani’s built to scale, ready to serve 1 billion voices across India’s 22 languages in a market craving local solutions.

-No one else offers Kannada voice tech—Dhwani’s unique, community-driven, and culturally true.
+No one else offers Kannada voice tech—Dwani’s unique, community-driven, and culturally true.

 We’re seeking €100,000 to reach 100,000 users and refine our tech, partnering to include millions in the digital world.